uesleibros/wasabi/docs/ERRORS.md

 ### ERR_INVALID_HANDLE (19)

 **What happened:** The handle passed to a function is outside the valid range (0 to 63).

 **Common causes:**

-- Using an uninitialized handle variable
+* Using an uninitialized handle variable.
-- Using a handle after it was cleaned up
+* Using a handle after it was cleaned up.
-- Arithmetic error producing an out-of-range value
+* Arithmetic error producing an out-of-range value.

 **What to check:**

-- Verify that `WebSocketConnect` returned `True` before using the handle
+* Verify that `WebSocketConnect` returned `True` before using the handle.
-- Do not reuse handles after `WebSocketDisconnect`
+* Do not reuse handles after `WebSocketDisconnect`.

 ### ERR_MAX_CONNECTIONS (20)

 **What happened:** All 64 slots in the connection pool are occupied.

 **Common causes:**

-- Opening connections without closing them
+* Opening connections without closing them.
-- Leaked handles from failed error handling paths
+* Leaked handles from failed error handling paths.
-- Genuinely needing more than 64 simultaneous connections
+* Genuinely needing more than 64 simultaneous connections.

 **What to check:**

-- Call `WebSocketDisconnect` on handles you no longer need
+* Call `WebSocketDisconnect` on handles you no longer need.
-- Use `WebSocketGetConnectionCount` to monitor pool usage
+* Use `WebSocketGetConnectionCount` to monitor pool usage.
-- Use `WebSocketGetAllHandles` to find and audit active connections
+* Use `WebSocketGetAllHandles` to find and audit active connections.

 ```vb
 ' Audit active connections